Protecting Right to Work for generations to come

 A recent poll Beacon conducted shows that our fellow Tennesseans agree.
 Nearly seven in 10 Tennesseans support our Right to Work law and would vote to place it in the state Constitution.
 There are currently numerous efforts in Washington, D.C. and neighboring states to ban Right to Work laws.
 Elevating Right to Work to a constitutional right will help protect Tennessee workers’ freedom against these attacks.

-A constitutional amendment process is lengthy.
-In order to give Tennesseans the ability to vote on this, the legislature will have to pass a resolution in 2020 by a simple majority vote, then again in 2021 by a two-thirds majority vote.
-It will then be placed on the ballot for voters to decide in the November 2022 election.
-But if this happens, Right to Work will be enshrined in the Tennessee Constitution where it belongs, protecting worker freedom for generations to come.
+A constitutional amendment process is lengthy but is already underway.
+In order to give Tennesseans the ability to vote on this, the legislature must pass a resolution first by a simple majority vote, which lawmakers did in 2020.
+They must they pass the resolution by a two-thirds majority vote in 2021.
+If they do, it will then be placed on the ballot for voters to decide in the November 2022 election.
+If this happens, Right to Work will be enshrined in the Tennessee Constitution where it belongs, protecting worker freedom for generations to come.